 Overheating!
 The GPU generates a lot of heat under heavy load.
 The cooling system is responsible for keeping the GPU at its proper operating temperature.
-If the cooling system partially or completely fails, the GPU will inevitably fail along with it
+If the cooling system partially or completely fails, the GPU will inevitably fail along with it.

-My 13" 2011 MacBook Pro has lines on the screen, is this a GPU issue?
+My 13" 2011 MacBook Pro has lines on the screen.
+Is this a GPU issue?

-My 12" 2015 MacBook has a white screen, is this a GPU issue?
+My 12" 2015 MacBook has a white screen.
+Is this a GPU issue?

-Most likely.
-There is no dedicated GPU chip in this model and the graphics processing capability is integrated into the CPU.
+This model has no dedicated GPU chip, and the graphics processing capability is integrated into the CPU.
 This low-end Intel CPU is not reliable.
-There is no cooling fan in this 12" MacBook, as a result, CPU failure is a widespread problem for this model.
+There is no cooling fan in this 12" MacBook.
+As a result, CPU failure due to overheating is a widespread problem for this model.
 The best permanent solution is to replace the CPU and increase the size of the CPU heatsink.
 A better cooling system is the key to solve the problem.

-My 2011 MacBook Pro has horizontal lines on the screen, is this a GPU issue?
+My 2011 MacBook Pro has horizontal lines on the screen.
+Is this a GPU issue?